matrix-org/synapse/demo/README.md

 ## Using the demo scripts

-There's three main scripts with straightforward purposes, none of the scripts take additional parameters.
+There's three main scripts with straightforward purposes:

 * `start.sh` will start the Synapse servers, generating any missing configuration.
+  * This accepts a single parameter `--no-rate-limit` to "disable" rate limits (they actually still exist, but are very high).
 * `stop.sh` will stop the Synapse servers.
 * `clean.sh` will delete the configuration, databases, log files, etc.